drunkenpacket/drunkenpacket.github.io/README.md

 and have it auto-reload.
 Some changes don't seem to auto-reload.
 But Hugo is extremely fast so just kill it and run again if in doubt.

-# Building
+# Blog deployment
 Update and push this depot and github will tell the remote server (via a webhook) to deploy a new version to the server.
+The server rebuilds the blog and serves it.